 “This settlement is another step forward in the government’s efforts to hold lenders accountable for the harm caused by years of improper and inadequate underwriting of mortgages insured by the federal government.
 As this settlement makes clear, we will hold accountable anyone whose conduct results in loss to the government, whether it is a large bank or a smaller mortgage lender.”

 Want more information about this case?
 See the government’s Franklin American statement of facts here.

 There is a 6-year statute of limitations on False Claims Act cases.
-That means that most claims relating to the run up of the 2007 mortgage crisis have expired.
+That means that claims relating to the run up of the 2007 mortgage crisis have expired.
 What makes this case interesting, however, is that even after the crisis, Franklin American continued with its illegal bonus compensation and quota system.
 It’s now 2021 and unfortunately, many of the lessons learned after the last mortgage crisis have been forgotten.
 More importantly, new leadership in HUD has promised to once again pursue underwriting violations.

 Although the False Claims Act has a 6-year time limit, a different federal whistleblower statute, FIRREA, has a longer 10-year statute.
 Awards under that program, however, are limited to $1.6 million dollars.

 If you have inside information about illegal underwriting practices, quota systems, phony appraisals or the like, act quickly.
 You may be eligible for an award.
 Under both FIRREA and the False Claims Act, generally only the first person to report fraud is eligible for the award.